Local News

 Evaluation of our work is a critical tool for informing our decision making, leading to better results and more effective stewardship of resources.
 We develop customized evaluation designs for each of our programs based on the context, problem, opportunity, and approach to the work.
 Evaluation is not a one-time event.
 It is an ongoing process of collecting feedback and using that information to support our grantees and adjust our strategy.

 The Local News Program was approved by the MacArthur Board in June 2023.
-A full strategy statement and details will be available in late 2024.
+A full strategy statement and details will be available in January 2025.

 Findings and analyses from evaluation activities are posted publicly as they become available.